cavs1010/d3_and_leafly/README.md

 ```
 **Explanation:**
 Purpose: The styleInfo function is used to define the visual appearance of each marker on the map based on the properties of the feature (in this case, each park).
-- Parameters:
+**Parameters:**
-1. feature: Represents the individual GeoJSON feature being styled.
+- feature: Represents the individual GeoJSON feature being styled.
 Each feature contains properties (e.g., park size) that we use to determine the style.
 Returns: An object containing style properties.

-Style Properties:
+- Style Properties:

-2. opacity: Sets the overall opacity of the marker.
+1. `opacity`: Sets the overall opacity of the marker.
-fillOpacity: Sets the opacity of the fill color inside the marker.
+2. `fillOpacity`: Sets the opacity of the fill color inside the marker.
-fillColor: Determines the fill color of the marker using the getColor function.
+3. `fillColor`: Determines the fill color of the marker using the getColor function.
-color: Sets the border color of the marker (black in this case).
+4. `color`: Sets the border color of the marker (black in this case).
-radius: Determines the size of the marker using the getRadius function.
+5. `radius`: Determines the size of the marker using the getRadius function.
-stroke: Enables the marker border.
+6. `stroke`: Enables the marker border.
-weight: Sets the width of the marker border.
+7. `weight`: Sets the width of the marker border.

 #### Color Function